MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/content-management/create-content/create-course-category/2_create-a-category.md

 title: Create a category
 original-url: https://docs.microsoftcommunitytraining.com/docs/create-a-category
 ---

+# Create a category

 A **category** is a collection of courses on a specific topic.
 Categories help you organize your learning content for different learners.
 You can create a new category and add courses with lessons, practice quizzes and exams.
 In this article, you will learn more about how to create a category, edit a category and delete a category in respective sections.

 ### Permissions Level